michael-khalfin/precinct-ranking-system/README.md

   <h3 align="left">Gregory Chekler</h3>

   <p align="left">
     Gregory Chekler is a freshman studying Electrical Engineering and Classical Studies at Rice University.
 He grew up in Concord, Massachusetts and now lives in the Bay Area, California.
 He is fascinated by embedded systems.
-When not working, he enjoys working out at the gym, reading books, and getting 8 hours of sleep.<a href="https://www.linkedin.com/in/gregory-chekler-209049260/">LinkedIn</a>.
+When not working, he enjoys working out at the gym, reading books, and getting 8 hours of sleep.
+Learn more about Gregory on his <a href="https://www.linkedin.com/in/gregory-chekler-209049260/">LinkedIn</a>.
   </p>
 </div>